VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   -metricsAuthKey string
      Auth key for /metrics endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -opentsdbHTTPListenAddr string
      TCP address to listen for OpentTSDB HTTP put requests.
 Usually :4242 must be set.
-Doesn't work if empty -opentsdbListenAddr string
+Doesn't work if empty.
+See also -opentsdbHTTPListenAddr.useProxyProtocol
+  -opentsdbHTTPListenAddr.useProxyProtocol
+     Whether to use proxy protocol for connections accepted at -opentsdbHTTPListenAddr .
+See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
+  -opentsdbListenAddr string
      TCP and UDP address to listen for OpentTSDB metrics.
 Telnet put messages and HTTP /api/put messages are simultaneously served on TCP port.
 Usually :4242 must be set.
-Doesn't work if empty
+Doesn't work if empty.
+See also -opentsdbListenAddr.useProxyProtocol
+  -opentsdbListenAddr.useProxyProtocol
+     Whether to use proxy protocol for connections accepted at -opentsdbListenAddr .
+See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
   -opentsdbTrimTimestamp duration
      Trim timestamps for OpenTSDB 'telnet put' data to this duration.
 Minimum practical duration is 1s.
 Higher duration (i.e. 1m) may be used for reducing disk space usage for timestamp data (default 1s)
   -opentsdbhttp.maxInsertRequestSize size